 How does implicit bias affect immigrant students?

 As a group, American teachers are less diverse than the students they teach.
 As of 2014, about one out of every four, almost 19 million, school-aged children were either first- or second-generation immigrants.
 This number is increasing every year.
 Although foreign-born teachers play a crucial role in our education system, only about one in 10 education professionals is an immigrant, and the numbers drop even lower for first through 12th grade teachers and special education teachers.
-This means that teachers are likely to come from different racial, ethic and socio-economic backgrounds than many of their students.
+This means that teachers are likely to come from different racial, ethnic and socio-economic backgrounds than many of their students.
 This lack of diversity creates a challenge for students of color, who perform better with teachers of the same background.
 To mitigate divisions and stereotyping in diverse classrooms, teachers must become aware of implicit bias in themselves and others.